Misha0966/Structural-Numerical-Symmetry-Hypothesis-Mikhail-Yuryevich-Yushchenko-2025-/README.md

 Date: May 4, 2025

-## Article Title: Hypothesis of Structural Numerical Symmetry: Investigating Integer Properties under Symmetric Partitioning and Partial Multiplication
+## Hypothesis of Structural Numerical Symmetry: A Study of Integer Properties Under Symmetric Partitioning and Partial Multiplication.

 ## Abstract

-This work presents a new pattern in number theory — the Hypothesis of Structural Numerical Symmetry , discovered by me on May 4, 2025.
-The essence of this hypothesis is as follows:
+This paper presents a new pattern in number theory — the hypothesis of structural numerical symmetry , discovered by me on May 4, 2025.
+The essence of it is as follows:

-For any integer N≥10, if it is divided into m parts that are as close as possible in length, each part is multiplied by the same natural number k, and then the results are concatenated to form a decimal number PQ, then:
+In the decimal numeral system, for any integer N≥10, if it is split into m≥2 natural parts that are as equal in length as possible (so that the lengths of all parts differ by at most one digit), where m∈N but does not exceed the length of the number N, and each part is then multiplied by the same natural number k, and the results are concatenated to form a new decimal number PQ, then:

-Full match may occur: PQ = N * k
+There may be a complete match: PQ=N×k

-In most cases, both the leading and trailing digits match, although the numbers may differ in total digit count.
+Either the beginning or the end can match, even if the numbers PQ and N×k have different lengths.

-In some cases, only partial symmetry occurs: either the beginning or the end of PQ matches N×k
+There may be partial symmetry: only the beginning or the end matches.

 Even prime numbers can yield an exact match under specific partitioning and multiplier conditions.